 There are glimpses of some of the ups and downs of Bowie's career.
 Like all great musicians, he had periods where his popularity dipped and he struggled to establish the next phase of his impressive body of work.
 Among the news clips there are some brief, dissenting voices, but Moonage Daydream seems to find these an awkward fit.
 It is, understandably, more interested in compiling a lengthy mix of classic and never-before-seen footage, with the co-operation of Bowie's estate.
 Fans will likely welcome this, but those with a casual interest might be left wanting something more concise and comprehensive.

 Talk to Your Kids About ...

-Discuss the strong language used in the movie.
-Did it seem necessary, or excessive?
+Talk about the strong language used.
+Did it seem necessary or excessive?
 What did it contribute to the movie?

 - Topics: Music and Sing-Along

 - MPAA rating: PG-13